Meet Performance Objectives

 - Understand the role of Facility Management and Operations; and

 - Facilitate discussions with key stakeholders in establishing project requirements and goals.

-- Facilitate good communication between project team members during programming and throughout the facility acquisition process.
+- Facilitate a high level of communication between project team members during programming and throughout the facility development process.

 - Identify mission critical programs and requirements.